mforootan/mforootan.github.io/README.md

 ###### Meanwhile, Windows 3.x had already entered the market, and it was evident that the MS-DOS-based programming era was almost over.
 It didn’t take me long to find that Microsoft has released [Visual Basic](https://www.google.com/search?q=visual+basic+3), so I grabbed it and started migrating my old QB codes to the new platform to get my feet wet.
 When Windows 9x generation emerged, I felt my programming skills had become obsolete, thus gradually abandoned programming and focused on mastering spreadsheets (started with Lotus 1-2-3 but quickly switched to [Excel](https://www.google.com/search?q=excel+4.0)) for data wrangling and exploration.

 ###### By starting postgraduate studies after a long gap, I was urged to use statistical tools again.
 The need for coding skills was raised again with Windows 98 in its glorious days and Windows 2000 and XP coming up, and statistical packages (Minitab, SPSS, and [SAS](https://support.sas.com/documentation/onlinedoc/91pdf/)) have become more user-friendly than ever, and learning resources were pretty well populated and accessible.
 Yet I could hardly be happier when found out that Visual Basic has become the kernel of macro language in Microsoft Office, specifically Excel.
-The [VBA](https://www.google.com/search?q=vba) and SAS programs thus became my main tools for programming and statistical analysis for nearly 10 years ([sample ANOVA templates](https://github.com/mforootan/SAS_ODS)).
+The [VBA](https://www.google.com/search?q=vba) and SAS programs thus became my main tools for programming and statistical analysis for nearly 10 years ([selected ANOVA templates](https://github.com/mforootan/SAS_ODS)).

 ###### Moving to the United States, I initially joined the IT-agribusiness sector, but after a while realized that my knowledge in statistics and coding is perilously out of date, and an update appears to be a must-do.
 This founded an incentive to join a data science boot camp and add [Python](https://www.python.org/) and [R](https://www.r-project.org/) languages to my set of skills; followed by [SQL](https://www.w3schools.com/sql/) and [Tableau](https://www.tableau.com/) for business intelligence purposes after rejoining the job market.
 With an ongoing data analysis career in a [Gen3](https://gen3.org/)-powered data common, data querying with [API](https://www.google.com/search?q=api) and [GraphQL](https://graphql.org/) are my new areas of interest.